ellemouton/website/content/posts/open_channel_pre_taproot.md

 Notice that this is the first message to use the real channel ID instead of the temporary one.

-This was the last piece of the puzzle for Alice, She now has all the info she needs to be able to sign her commitment transaction if ever needed.
+This was the last piece of the puzzle for Alice.
+She now has all the info she needs to be able to sign her commitment transaction if ever needed.

  ![](/openChanPt1/a1_4.png#center)